daniel-van-houten/vscode-dotnet-flow-tools/content/base-instructions.md

 | *Light emphasis*    | `*text*`   | *Tip*       |
 | **Strong emphasis** | `**text**` | **Warning** |

+### Callouts
+> This is a note.
+> It highlights important information.
+Don't overuse these

 ### Lists
 - Use bullet points for related ideas, but limit to support narrative
 - Use numbered lists for steps in a process